 #5 Soak Up the Sun at Split, Croatia Beaches

-With Split’s location on the Adriatic Sea, the Best Beaches in Split, Croatia are within walking distance from the Old Town.
+With it’s prime location on the Adriatic Sea, the Best Split Beaches are within walking distance from the Old Town.
 Spending time on the shoreline is – without a doubt – one of the top things to do in Split.

 To the east of the city center is Bacvice, the most popular Split beach.
 The shallow bay has a small sandy section where you can ease into the cool sea water and, along the edge, there are plenty of places to catch some rays.
 Further east along the coast are more Split beaches – some with pebbles, some with sand.